Palks-Studio/palks-client-project-anonymized/README.md

 ---

-## 3. Payment, Invoicing, and Distribution

-The project integrates a payment and distribution system fully managed server-side,
-without relying on any external automation intermediaries.
-Payments are initiated via a dedicated provider and then processed by internal scripts triggered by events.
-No sensitive data is stored on the public site.

-### General Pipeline

-- Payment triggered via a dedicated page
-- Reception and processing of server events
-- Automatic generation of invoices in PDF format
-- Assignment of a unique, sequential invoice number
-- Automatic filing of documents by year and month
-- Preparation of secure download access

-The entire process is automated and does not depend on any third-party orchestration platform.

-### Secure File Distribution

-The distribution of digital files relies on a dedicated internal engine,
-designed to avoid any direct exposure of resources.
-Files are never accessible via public URLs.
-Access is conditioned on temporary one-time use links,
-generated dynamically after server-side validation.

-The implemented controls include, notably:

-- Automatic expiration of access
-- Validation of the download context
-- Access integrity checks
-- Immediate invalidation after use
-- Timestamped logging of actual accesses

-The system also distinguishes between a simple link consultation and an actual download,
-with notifications sent to the administration side.
-The entire mechanism works without third-party services and without exposing any sensitive logic on the public site.
+## 3. Payment, invoicing and distribution

+The project integrates a complete payment, invoicing and distribution pipeline fully controlled on the server side.

+The payment provider is only used for transaction validation.

+All business logic related to payments is then handled by the Sereona infrastructure:

+- payment event processing
+- automatic invoice generation
+- document numbering
+- invoice archiving
+- customer document delivery
+- digital product access management

+The goal is to maintain an autonomous architecture where payment processing does not depend on any external automation system.

+---

+## General pipeline

+The complete workflow relies on several controlled steps:

+- payment validation
+- server-side transaction confirmation
+- automatic electronic invoice generation
+- assignment of a unique sequential number
+- Factur-X document creation
+- automatic invoice archiving
+- invoice delivery to the customer
+- creation of secure access to the digital product

+Invoicing and distribution remain entirely controlled by the Sereona infrastructure.

+---

+## Factur-X invoicing

+Invoices are automatically generated in Factur-X format.

+The system combines:

+- invoice business data
+- visual PDF rendering
+- embedded structured XML data

+Each generated invoice is a complete document containing both a human-readable representation and structured data required for electronic processing.

+The archive system is automatically organized to simplify:

+- document retention
+- system maintenance
+- administrative access

+---

+## Secure file distribution

+Digital product delivery relies on an internal secure download system.

+Resources are never directly exposed through the public website.

+After payment validation, a temporary access is generated with:

+- server-side authorization checks
+- limited validity period
+- protection against unauthorized access
+- invalidation after use
+- access traceability

+Downloads are only processed after validating the rights associated with the purchase.

+This architecture provides a clear separation between:

+- public website
+- transaction processing
+- electronic invoicing
+- protected digital resources

+The entire system operates without external orchestration platforms and keeps sensitive logic under server-side control.

 ---